ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

     log Transfer(_from, _to, _tokenId)
 ```

-To emit an event in Yyper you use a `log` statement ([see here for more details](https://vyper.readthedocs.io/en/latest/event-logging.html#event-logging)).
+To emit an event in Vyper you use a `log` statement ([see here for more details](https://vyper.readthedocs.io/en/latest/event-logging.html#event-logging)).

 #### Transfer Functions {#transfer-funs}